European balance of power: 19th century

 After the end of the Napoleonic Wars, during which France directly or indirectly controlled much of Europe except for Russia, and the Holy Roman Empire was dissolved, the Concert of Europe tried to maintain the balance of power.
 The territorial boundaries agreed to by the victorious Great Powers (Prussia, Austria, Russia and Great Britain) at the Congress of Vienna in 1815 were maintained, and even more important there was an acceptance of the theme of balance with no major aggression.
 Otherwise the Congress system says historian Roy Bridge, "failed" by 1823.
 In 1818, the British decided not to become involved in continental issues that did not directly affect them.
 They rejected the plan of Tsar Alexander I to suppress future revolutions.
 The Concert system fell apart as the common goals of the Great Powers were replaced by growing political and economic rivalries.
 Artz says the Congress of Verona in 1822 "marked the end."
 There was no Congress called to restore the old system during the great revolutionary upheavals of 1848 with their demands for revision of the Congress of Vienna's frontiers along national lines.

 Britain, with its naval, maritime, commercial and financial dominance, was committed to the European balance of power after 1815.
-Between 1830s and 1850, Britain and France were the strongest powers in Europe, but by the 1850s they had become deeply concerned by the growing power of Russia, which had expanded westward towards Central Europe, and Prussia, which was increasingly assuming greater control and influence over the German lands, aside from Austria.
+Between the 1830s and 1850, Britain and France were the strongest powers in Europe, but by the 1850s they had become deeply concerned by the growing power of Russia, which had expanded westward towards Central Europe, and Prussia, which was increasingly assuming greater control and influence over the German lands, aside from Austria.
 The Crimean War of 1854–55 and the Italian War of 1859 shattered the relations among the Great Powers in Europe.

 The creation in 1871 and rise of the Prussian-led German Empire (excluding Austria) as a dominant nation (Prussia had quickly defeated both Austria and France in wars) restructured the European balance of power.
 For the next twenty years, Otto von Bismarck managed to maintain the balance of power, by proposing treaties and creating many complex alliances between the European nations such as the Triple Alliance.